All Products

 sudo systemctl enable vsftpd

-3. Run the following command to check whether the service is started.
+3. Check whether the service is started.

 netstat -antup | grep ftp